-New York state remains one of the few states in the U.S. which requires all children under the age of 8 to use a child safety restraint system while driving in a vehicle.
-This law applies to all children, regardless of their height, weight or general size.
+New York stands out as one of the rare states in the U.S. mandating kids under 8 to use a child safety restraint system in vehicles.
+This rule covers all kids, no matter their height, weight, or size.

 Children under the age of four must ride in a child safety seat.